gnalbat/miwifi-eng/README.md

-# MiWifi-Eng
+# miwifi-eng
 ## Userscript for Xiaomi Router Web UI translation

-Tested _only_ on Firefox 88.0 and Greasemonkey 4.11
+Tested _only_ on Mi Router AX1800 and Greasemonkey 4.11 on Firefox 88.

 ### Installation